A parallel priority queue with fast updates for GPU architectures: Introduction

 \section{Introduction}

-In the past decade, graphics processing units (GPUs) have emerged as the most effective hardware architectures for solving computationally intensive problems.
-The high computational throughput and relatively low power consumption have made GPUs and many-core architectures the most frequently used hardware systems for large compute clusters and supercomputers.
-However, many classical algorithms and data structures that were developed for sequential machines generate workloads that are not well-suited for highly parallel GPUs.
-As a result, many state-of-the-art GPU-efficient libraries employ brute-force techniques to more effectively leverage the hardware, resulting in algorithms that are theoretically sub-optimal.
-Additionally, GPU-efficient variations of many fundamental data structures have yet to be developed.
+In the past decade, graphics processing units (GPUs) have emerged as an effective hardware architecture for solving computationally intensive problems.
+Modern GPUs provide thousands of physical cores, low latency memory units, and fast context switching between threads.
+The high computational throughput of GPUs have made it one of the most frequently used hardware systems for large compute clusters and supercomputers.

-One fundamental abstract data type (ADT) that lacks a GPU-efficient data structure is the priority queue.
-The priority queue ADT is defined as a collection of elements that supports $\Call{update}{}$, $\Call{delete}{}$, and $\Call{extractMin}{}$ (return the smallest element in the collection).
-The prototypical priority queue data structure is the heap, with many variants providing different performance tradeoffs.
-Many of the well-known abstract computational models has a corresponding priority queue data structures that minimizes the cost of each operation.
-However, the complexity of GPU architectures makes it unclear which model best captures GPU performance and if any such existing data structure is well-suited.